gabrielchuang/discombobulated/README.md

 # discombobulated
-A simple discord bot for helping with CMU's Hack112 hackathon
+A simple discord bot for helping with CMU's Hack112 hackathon (run remotely due to COVID, in Fall 2020)

 Functions:
 * Office hours-style queue for requesting help from event mentors